MicrosoftDocs/CordovaDocs/cordovadocs/samples/create-to-do-list-app.md

 The [complete sample](http://go.microsoft.com/fwlink/p/?LinkID=398516) includes a Bing Maps service to associate your current address with each todo list item.

+> [!TIP]
->**Tip**: If you are more interested in setting up Azure Mobile Apps, you can skip these steps and go to the next section.
+> If you are more interested in setting up Azure Mobile Apps, you can skip these steps and go to the next section.

 ### To add Bing Maps support to the app: